BRIEF HISTORICAL OVERVIEW:

 • Ears partially erect

-• Males should have two normal-appearing testicles fully descended into the scrotum.
+• Males must have two normal-looking testicles fully descended into the scrotum.

 • Only healthy dogs capable of performing the functions for which they were selected, and whose morphology is typical of the breed, may be used for breeding.